Nissan Skyline: Skyline Nismo (2023)

 The Skyline Nismo and Skyline Nismo Limited were unveiled on 8 August 2023.
 The Nismo version is limited to 1,000 units, while the Nismo Limited is limited to 100 units.
 These two versions were on sale in early September in Japanese market.
 It uses the same engine as 400R but tuned by the engineers involved in the development of the GT500 racing class engine.
+The engines of the 100 Limited were handbulit by the legendary "Takumi", that already built the VR38 engine of the R35 GT-R and so their name-plates are on those engines.

+The Nismo model was availible with leather seats, with optional Nismo Recaro seats and carbon interior package.
+The Nismo Limited got the seats and carbon by default.
+For the Nismo model five colors were availible: Sealth Grey (around 500 cars), Brilliant White (around 300 cars), Black, Dark Metal Gray and Carmine Red (remaining around 200 cars).
+The Limited was only availible in Sealth Grey, Brilliant White and Dark Metal Grey.
+Numbers are not known.